 Residential usage of utilities is not in the general sales and use tax base in the District and the State of Maryland.
 However, Montgomery and Prince George's Counties do tax the use of utilities.
 While Montgomery County's energy tax is levied upon the distributor, its cost is effectively borne by the customer.
-Prince George's County's rate is structured to approximate a 5 percent sales and use tax on energy consumption by the customer.
+Prince George's County's rate is structured to approximate a 6 percent sales and use tax on energy consumption by the customer.

 The District has the highest combination of sales tax rates in the area, with its 5.75 percent general rate and higher rates for alcoholic beverages, restaurant meals, parking and hotel rooms.
 The District, like Maryland, exempts all non-snack food purchased in grocery stores from the general sales tax.
-Maryland's and Virginia's (combined state and locate rate) 5 percent general rate is the lowest in the area.
+Maryland's state tax rate increased to 6 percent and is now the highest general rate in the metropolitan area.
+Virginia's (combined state and local rates) 5 percent general rate is the lowest in the area.
 Virginia does levy a 2.5 percent sales tax on all food purchased in grocery stores.